cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 $ mkdir module
 ```

-Then, in it, again copying from `minimal-module-example`:
+In it, again copying from `minimal-module-example`:

 <CodeGroup>
 <CodeGroupItem title="module.go">